PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 [*] Nmap: Nmap done: 1 IP address (1 host up) scanned in 0.85 seconds
 ```

-Again this points to anonymous access on the IPC share, another pointer towards eternalblue being the vector.
-With this information, I decided I should kick off a quick vuln scan via NMA to see if it does infact identify eternalblue.
-Which it quickly did, as ms17-010.
+Again this pointed to anonymous read access on the IPC share, another pointer towards eternalblue being the vector.
+With this information, I decided I should kick off a quick vuln scan with `nmap` to see if it would infact identify eternalblue.
+Which it quickly did, as `ms17-010`.

 ```
 msf5 > db_nmap --script vuln  -p 445 10.10.201.83